yudhisteer/Optical-Flow-Obstacle-Avoidance-for-UAV/README.md

 ```

 Below is an example of me running towards the camera.
-Dense Lucas-Kanade seems to be doing a better job compared to the two other algorithms.
-In the Farneback, you can notice the outline of my shirt while the other two algorithms captures the object as a whole.
-RLOF seems so have some noise in the output though it still depicts a remarkable optical flow mapping.
+The Dense Lucas-Kanade algorithm outperforms the other two algorithms.
+While Farneback captures the outline of the shirt, Dense Lucas-Kanade provides a more detailed representation of the entire object.
+Although RLOF exhibits some noise in the output, it still demonstrates a notable optical flow mapping.

 https://github.com/yudhisteer/Optical-Flow-Obstacle-Avoidance-for-UAV/assets/59663734/ddc40869-df2f-432f-9b98-8eb14220ffcf